c4rlo/arrayref/README.markdown

 ### Documentation

 Since this class is really quite trivial, a look at the source code should be sufficient.
-In summary, it exposes an interface much like a std::vector.
+In summary, it exposes an interface much like a `std::vector`.